bayaroch/bayaroch/README.md

 ## 🚀 Summary

 Dynamic and versatile Full Stack Developer with a strong focus on front-end technologies, particularly the React ecosystem.
 Passionate about creating responsive, user-friendly web applications with a keen eye for design and UX principles.

-### 💪 Key Strengths

-- Expert in React and its associated libraries
-- Proficient in HTML5, CSS3, and modern JavaScript
-- Experienced in building full-stack applications using Node.js, PHP, and NestJS
-- Skilled in designing and implementing responsive, intuitive user interfaces
-- Committed to following best practices and design principles
-- Capable of managing infrastructure using AWS and DigitalOcean
+Expert in React and its associated libraries, proficient in HTML5, CSS3, and modern JavaScript.
+Experienced in building full-stack applications using Node.js, PHP, and NestJS.
+Skilled in designing and implementing responsive, intuitive user interfaces.
+Committed to following best practices and design principles.
+Capable of managing infrastructure using AWS and DigitalOcean.

+As a Senior Developer, successfully led the implementation of complex features such as real-time chat systems, live streaming functionality, and performance optimization for large-scale applications.
+Demonstrates strong problem-solving skills and the ability to manage intricate state management scenarios.

+While primarily specializing in front-end development, possesses solid back-end skills to independently develop and deploy mid to low-complexity applications.
+A dedicated professional with a perfectionist approach, always striving for clean, efficient, and maintainable code.

 ## 🛠 Skills